bkleeman/STEP-suggestions/README.md

 To identify and track storms in a dataset you would:

-1. put data in file
+1. put data in file of format x
 2. run identify()
 3. run track()
 4. visualize with plotting package x

-`tiny example here if relevant, just a line or two` -- just tell them up front what the ui is, what the settings and variables are, switches we've provided, where you set them, etc.
+`tiny example here if relevant, just a line or two`

+-- just tell them up front what the ui is, what the settings and variables are, switches we've provided, where you set them, etc.

 ## Summary
 * [Installation](https://github.com/bkleeman/STEP-suggestions#installation)